metrilyx/annolityx/README.md

 # Annolityx ![Build Status] (https://travis-ci.org/metrilyx/annolityx.svg?branch=master)

 Annolityx allows you to capture and annotate events.
-It is designed to integrate with dashboarding engines.
+It is designed to integrate with dashboard engines such as metrilyx.

 ## Getting started